maplibre/maplibre-native/docs/mdbook/src/android/location-component-guide.md

 ```

 2. Create a new activity named `BasicLocationPulsingCircleActivity`:
-  - This Activity Implements the `OnMapReadyCallback` interface.
-The `onMapReady()` method is used to manage the application once the map is ready.
+  - This Activity should implement the `OnMapReadyCallback` interface.
+The `onMapReady()` method is triggered when the map is ready to be used.
   - Add a variable `permissionsManager` to manage permissions.
   - Add a variable `locationComponent` to manage user location.
   - At the end of the `onCreate()` method, call `checkPermissions(`) to ensure that the application can access the user's location.